-"The danger from chest X-rays is extremely mini-m a l," Dr.
+"The danger from chest X-rays is extremely minim a l," Dr.

-the individual is concerned, the ad v a ntages DR. E. L. ROSS far outweigh any possible disadvantage.
+Ross said.
+Insofar as the health of the public and the individual is concerned, the a d v a ntages far outweigh

+DR. E. L. ROSS far outweign any possible disadvantage.

-"To reach a danger point, X-ray examinations would have to be done hundreds of times more often than is ntemplated for one per-
+"To reach a danger point, X-ray examinations would have to be done hundreds of times more often than is ntemplated for one pern."

 The X-ray is still the most important means of diagnosing diseases of the lungs, he said.
-"We have modified our case-finding program by introducing the tuberculin test - but that does not mean we are worried about X-raving.
+"We have modified our case-finding program by introducing the tuberculin test - but that does not mean we are worried about X-raying.